-The SVP64 prefix always comes before the suffix in PC order and must be considered an independent "Defined Word-instruction"4 that augments the behaviour of the following instruction (also a Defined Word-instruction), but does not change the actual Decoding of that following instruction just because it is Prefixed.
-Unlike EXT100-163, where the Suffix is considered an entirely new Opcode Space, SVP64-Prefixed instructions must never be treated or regarded as a different Opcode Space.
+The SVP64 prefix always comes before the suffix in PC order and must be considered an independent "Defined word" that augments the behaviour of the following instruction, but does not change the actual Decoding of that following instruction.
+All prefixed 32-bit instructions (Defined Words) retain their non-prefixed encoding and definition.

 Two apparent exceptions to the above hard rule exist: SV Branch-Conditional operations and LD/ST-update "Post-Increment" Mode.
-Post-Increment was considered sufficiently high priority (significantly reducing hotloop instruction count) that one bit in the Prefix is reserved for it (Note the intention to release that bit and move Post-Increment instructions to EXT2xx, as part of [[sv/rfc/ls011]]).
-Vectorized Branch-Conditional operations "embed" the original Scalar Branch-Conditional behaviour into a much more advanced variant that is highly suited to High-Performance Computation (HPC), Supercomputing, and parallel GPU Workloads.
+Post-Increment was considered sufficiently high priority (significantly reducing hot-loop instruction count) that one bit in the Prefix is reserved for it (Note the intention to release that bit and move Post-Increment instructions to EXT2xx, as part of {RFC ls011}).
+Vectorised Branch-Conditional operations "embed" the original Scalar Branch-Conditional behaviour into a much more advanced variant that is highly suited to High-Performance Computation (HPC), Supercomputing, and parallel GPU Workloads.